Oxonian Methodist and

 The stories of these Oxonians in Georgia helps explain why the American states differ so greatly – and therefore why it was such a struggle to keep together the American Experiment a century later.

-The intellectual origins of the colonies derive disproportionately from Oxford and Cambridge.
-The early colonists had no universities.
-When colonial universities were created their teaching staff and reading material depended heavily on Oxford and Cambridge men (and, later, women) and their students or children.
+The intellectual origins of the colonies derive in large measure from Oxford and Cambridge, which were preeminent in the training of the scholars in the colonies.
+The early colonists had no universities, and when colonial universities were created their teaching staff and reading materials depended heavily on Oxford and Cambridge men (and a few women) and their students or children.

 Two of the three Oxonians were born in mid-December – Charles Wesley today in 1707 and James Oglethorpe four days later and 11 years earlier, in 1696.
 The third Oxonian was Charles's older brother John, born in 1703, midway between the other two.
 The influence of the Wesleys on Georgia was limited - both of them had their spirits broken by gossip and accusation.
 However, the influence of the Methodist religion on all the colonies, especially immediately after the American Revolution when the Anglican Church was disestablished in the new United States, was enormous.